 “Hey, Clark.
 How wonderful to see your sweet face.
 Hi, Max.
 I see you lurking behind Clark.”
 Grandma winked at Max and blew Clark a kiss.
 “What can I do for you gentlemen?”

 “Mom, I’m making a pork roast for dinner.
-Max was helping me.
+Clark was helping me.
 I didn’t know how to explain why we cut off the end of the roast before we cook it.”

 Grandma was about to speak, but all she could come up with was the same non-answer as Max, “because that’s what you do with a pork roast”.
 She laughed, chagrined, and confessed, “You know, Clark, I don’t know why.
 I’ll call Great Grandpa Joe and ask him.
 He’s the one who taught me to cook.”